Code-it-tech/Jenkins-Pipelines/README.md

-This Branch is to Install Docker in Linux Machine.
+This Branch is to Install Docker Enviornment in Linux Machine.